 The information available via our senses is restricted and to varying degrees ambiguous.
 It needs to be disambiguated and continuously

 interpreted in order to construct stable and reliable percepts.
-The discrimination between reality and illusion is thus to a large
+The discrimination between reality and illusion is thus to a large degree based on

 How long lasts a moment?
 The answer to this question is important for the understanding of perceptual processes, of consciousness and